Director of Family Engagement

 📘 Alpha's Learning Model: The Science Behind 2x Results

-This is the intellectual foundation for the advocacy you'll build.
-Master the academic framework before you begin generating momentum.
+This is the academic foundation underpinning the advocacy you'll build.
+Understand the instructional engine before you begin driving momentum.

 👉 Read the whitepaper